Skip to main content

 Nebraska's 2024 Ambient Air Monitoring Network Plan is available for public comment.
 The Network Plan was developed to comply with Federal regulation 40 CFR Part 58.10.

 The Network Plan describes the existing ambient air monitoring network in Nebraska and sets forth planned changes through June 2025.
 It also contains information on Nebraska’s air quality.
-During the 30-day public comment period, written comments regarding this Network Plan may be submitted to the Nebraska Department of Environment and Energy (NDEE) at the mail or email addresses below.
+During the 30-day public comment period, written comments regarding this Network Plan may be submitted to the Nebraska Department of Environment and Energy (DWEE) at the mail or email addresses below.

 Mail: